Kenny vs. Spenny: Other appearances

-A flash game was released in early 2004 called Kenny vs Spenny: Quest for the Family Jewels on GSN's website.
+A Flash game was released in early 2004 called Kenny vs Spenny: Quest for the Family Jewels on GSN's website.

-Another flash game was released in 2008 called Kenny vs Spenny: Best Friends/Worst Enemies.
+Another Flash game was released in 2008 called Kenny vs Spenny: Best Friends/Worst Enemies.
 However, this game was only a demo for a larger mobile game of the same name.
-The full game is currently considered lost media.
+The full game is no longer available.

 Kenny Hotz appears as a non-playable character in the 2014 video game Goat Simulator for Windows PC and the protagonist of the game is a playable goat named Pilgor who is modeled after Kenny's goat from the season 4 episode "Who Can Be Tied to a Goat the Longest?"
 Kenny also makes an appearance in Journey to the Savage Planet through in-game commercials.

 On January 2, 2023 Kenny Hotz posted a teaser of a new game to his Youtube channel, titled Super KvS.
 The game is designed by developer Dark Pixel Studios, with no specified release date.